kshannon-ucsd/dsc40a/pages/syllabus.md

 ## About 🧐

 The world is increasingly recognizing the value of data when solving complex and open-ended problems.
-In the past we might have explicitly told the computer exactly how to differentiate between the letters of the alphabet, but today we instead give the computer many examples of each letter and let it learn the differences automatically.
+In the past, we might have explicitly told the computer exactly how to differentiate between the letters of the alphabet, but today we instead give the computer many examples of each letter and let it learn the differences automatically.
 It is a fascinating time to be working with data!
 The next obvious question then is...
 "But how do we learn from data?"

 This is the central question of DSC 40A.
 We will see that virtually every rigorous learning method involves two steps: i. turning the abstract problem of learning into a concrete math problem; and ii. solving that math problem.
 This quarter, we will see how to apply this fundamental approach in a variety of contexts.
 After this class, you will understand the basic theoretical principles underlying almost every machine learning and data science method — from simple linear regression to deep neural networks.
 You'll also be better prepared to tackle the math you'll see in your upper-division courses, like vector calculus, linear algebra, and probability.

 ---